Last reviewed 7 January 2021

-A summary of the government guidance for employers in England on how workplaces can remain Covid-19 secure.
+A summary of government guidance for employers in England on how workplaces can remain Covid-19 secure.

 As this Part 1 article focuses on ensuring the workplace is safe for employees who are returning to work, we have substantially re-worked it to summarise the Government’s specific health and safety requirements for all employers on returning to work.
 You are advised to take advice on your specific sector.
 Part 2 of our “Re-opening the workplace after lockdown” article provides employers with an overview of HR considerations involved in returning to work.

-On 31 October 2020, the Prime Minister announced a second lockdown in England for the period of 5 November 2020 to 2 December 2020 which resulted in the enforced closure of many businesses and renewed advice for employees to work from home unless it is not “reasonably possible”.
+The Prime Minister announced a further lockdown in England on 4 January 2021.
+During the lockdown, workers should work from home unless it is unreasonable for their job to be done at home.
 The guidance below was prepared to help employers manage the “return to work” process.
-However, since the Prime Minister’s latest announcement, it is likely that employers’ focus will now return to implementation, and continuation, of homeworking.
+However, due to recent announcements, it is likely that employers’ focus will now return to implementation, and continuation, of homeworking.

-In Scotland and Wales, the default position has been, since the start of the initial lockdown period in March, that employees should work from home where they can.
+In Scotland and Wales, the Government stance is that employees must work from home where they can.

 We continue to publish the guidance for employers whose business remains open and whose employees are to stay in the workplace and to prepare other employers for eventually re-opening their business and welcoming employees back to the workplace.